OptikaFX/OptikaFX-2D-Documentation/Documentation~/wall-bending.md

 - Props casting shadows onto wall surfaces
 - Perspective shadows that should interact with vertical receivers
 - Hybrid top-down/isometric scenes
+- Large objects whose shadow may touch a wall only from one side

 Wall Bending is not a general occlusion feature.
 It is specifically tied to compatible Caster shadows and receiver setups.